-We love it when food-lovers talk about our books on their own websites or in classes that they teach in their communities.
-We get lots of questions from them about whether they can use recipes or other material on websites or in classes.
+I love it when food-lovers talk about my books or website content on their own websites, in classes they teach, or in publications.
+I get lots of questions from them about whether they can use these recipes or other material.
 The answer is a little complicated.
-We can’t extend written permission to copy recipes or text from our books.
-That would be seen as waiving our copyright, which we can’t do.
-But, our recipes can be used, in modified form.
-Here’s how we understand copyright law, and this is what we’d ask you to do if you want to teach your own readers how our recipes work:
+I can’t extend written permission to copy recipes, text, or even Q&A material from my books or website.
+That would be seen as waiving my copyright, which I can’t do.
+But, the recipes can be used, in modified form.
+Here’s how my publisher and I understand copyright law, and this is what we’d ask you to do if you want to teach your own readers my recipes:

-1. Copyright law prohibits you from using exact text from our books or website.
-It also prohibits you from copying recipes into your website, class materials, or elsewhere.
+1. Copyright law prohibits you from using text from the books or website without expressed written permission (which my publisher, Macmillan, has advised against).
+It also prohibits you from copying recipes or Q&A into your website, class materials, printed books, magazines, electronic books, or elsewhere.

-4. Photographs from the books and this website cannot be used without expressed permission, and all are copyrighted.
+3. Photographs from the books and on this website are copyrighted and cannot be used without expressed permission.
 To arrange special permission in specific circumstances, please contact us through this website.

 4. Please mention my books and website (BreadIn5.com) as sources for the full and original versions of the recipes.

 Note: BreadIn5.com is reader supported.
 When you buy through links on the site, BreadIn5 LLC earns commissions.